Real-time tracking of recent pathogen evolution

 We are caught in the middle of a major pandemic of respiratory disease and of course this rekindles our interest in similar events from the past.
 The 1918 flu, which killed 50-100 million, is probably the first example that comes to mind.
 Many questions regarding its causative agent, a H1N1 influenza A virus, remain open.
 We have been working hard on identifying and working specimens from pathology collections and we will soon make public a first batch of three nearly complete genomes.
 We intend to push this topic much further, in a collaborative effort involving many other labs.

-Our institute was founded by Robert Koch himself, and we still preserve some biological material that was used by our predecessors when Koch was active.
+The RKI was founded by Robert Koch himself, and the instiute still preserves some biological material that was used by our predecessors when Koch was active.
 The three bottles on the picture are an excellent example and represent remnant of experiments Koch performed in the late 19th century to set up a cure against tuberculosis (whose causative agent he had discovered).
 His cure, which he called tuberculin, ended up in a fiasco - part of which resulting from Koch's bad record of tuberculin preparation.
 We have already analyzed the genetic material contained in these bottles (of which unfortunately none was a bona fide tuberculin bottle) both to cast a new light on the tuberculin controversy and to open a molecular window on Koch's lab.

 Those we (co-)spearheaded